AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-42-atomic-energy-defense-provisions/frontmatter.md

 2795.
 University-based research collaboration program.

+2796.
+Limitation on establishing an enduring bioassurance program within the Administration.

 #### Part C—Facilities Management ####

 2811.
 Transfers of real property at certain Department of Energy facilities.